 Phase 1 Training Sessions: How the Scheme works.
-These sessions will cover the rules of the Scheme and their practical application, as well as compliance requirements for service providers who choose to participate.
-They will start on the 25th March 2019 and will run until June 2019.
+These sessions covered the rules of the Scheme and their practical application, as well as compliance requirements for service providers who choose to participate.
+They started on the 25th March 2019 and were completed in May 2019.

 Phase 2 Training Sessions: Using the system.
 These sessions will provide practical training on the use of the National Childcare Scheme’s IT system, covering both the service provider portal and the parent application process.
 They will start on 26th August 2019 and will run until the 25th of October 2019.